Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Assessment of Model-Predicted HFQPOs in Light of Observational Data

-For the source GRS 1915+105, from \autoref{GRSRPM} and \autoref{TDMGRS} we note that $\chi^2_{min} \sim 0$ and hence $AIC\sim 5$ for both the RPM and the TDM, indicating that both models are equally favored.
-Also, the data cannot distinguish the Kerr and the hairy Kerr scenario.
+For the source GRS 1915+105, from \autoref{GRSRPM} and \autoref{TDMGRS} we note that $\chi^2_{min} \sim 0$ and hence $AIC\sim 10$ for both the RPM and the TDM, indicating that both models are equally favored.
 Considering the Kerr background, the spin of GRS 1915+105 reported previously using different independent methods exhibit substantial variation.
-For example, the Fe-line analysis indicates a range of $a \sim 0.6-0.98$ \cite{Blum:2009ez}, while the Continuum-Fitting method yields both intermediate values near $a \sim 0.7$ \cite{2006MNRAS.373.1004M} and maximal spin at $a \sim 0.98$ \cite{McClintock:2006xd}.
+For example, the Fe-line analysis indicates a range of $a \sim 0.6-0.98$ \cite{Blum:2009ez}, while the Continuum-Fitting method yields both intermediate values near $a \sim 0.7$ \cite{Middleton:2006kj} and maximal spin at $a \sim 0.98$ \cite{McClintock:2006xd}.
 More recent studies, which incorporate updated measurements of the mass and inclination of GRS 1915+105, place the spin in the interval $a \sim 0.4-0.98$ \cite{Mills:2021dxs}.
 Spin values inferred from jet-power observations further suggest a range of $a \sim 0.6-0.9$ \cite{Banerjee:2020ubc}.
-For $\alpha\sim 0$ in the hairy Kerr model, both RPM and TDM predict $a\lesssim 0.1$, which is not in agreement with any of the previous estimates based on independent methods.
-This may require revisiting the previous spin estimates of GRS 1915+105 by the Continuum-Fitting or the Fe-line method assuming a non-Kerr background.
-Further, one needs to compare the HFQPO data of GRS 1915+105 with other available HFQPO models, to arrive at the optimal model and also the spin estimates.
-We leave this for a future work which will be reported soon.
+For $\alpha\sim 0$ in the hairy Kerr model, both RPM and TDM predict $|a|\lesssim 0.1$, which is not in agreement with any of the previous estimates based on independent methods.
+Thus, if at least one of the previous spin estimates is correct, then neither RPM nor TDM is suitable for this source.
+This again requires one to test other available HFQPO models.
+Also, assuming both the models the HFQPO data cannot distinguish between the Kerr and the hairy Kerr scenario (\autoref{GRSRPM} and \autoref{TDMGRS}).
+This, when coupled with the huge disparity in the previous spin estimates may require revisiting the previous spin estimates of GRS 1915+105 by the Continuum-Fitting or the Fe-line method assuming a non-Kerr background.